A Breakdown Of The Cost Of Living In Pattaya

 The cost of living in Pattaya, like many places, can be done very cheaply if you want, or it can also be quite costly.
 Some guys will come here and spend $500 a day on vacation, other guys will come here and spend a little bit more then that for a full month.

 You can get a cheap apartment, eat cheap food, buy a motorbike and not spend much in gas.
-None of that will matter to your cost of living if you are in the go go’s every night buying ladies drinks and paying barfines.
+None of that will matter to your cost of living if you are making it rain in the nightlife.

 On the other hand you could rent a nice apartment, eat quality food, and still have a very low cost of living in Pattaya if you have some self control.
-Lets start with the boring stuff and then talk about the costs of the nightlife.
+For more on how to plan your trip to check the scene out before you relocate click that link.

 Renting An Apartment In Pattaya